marepilc/pydreamplet/docs/reference/utils/index.md

 force_distance(values, distance)
 ```

-Adjusts a sorted list of numeric label positions so that the spacing between adjacent labels is at least the specified distance.
-The function enforces that each adjusted label remains within ±distance/2 of its original value, while keeping the new positions as close as possible to the input values.
+Adjusts an unsorted list of numeric label positions so that the spacing between adjacent labels is at least the specified distance.
+The function ensures that each adjusted label remains within ±distance/2 of its original value while keeping the new positions as close as possible to the input values.
+Internally, the input list is sorted for processing, and the computed positions are then re-mapped to match the original order.

 <span class="param">**Parameters**</span>